-Mirror Mirror is an oak-aged English Barleywine with limited release spaced out every 5 years or so.
-The heart of this brew consists of a double batch of Mirror Pond Pale Ale, of which 50% then goes on to be aged in retired Pinot Noir, Tempranillo and Malbec barrels for ten months.
+Mirror Mirror is a limited-release English Barleywine aged in oak barrels.
+This is only brewed every four or five years.
+The heart of the brew consists of a double batch of Mirror Pond Pale Ale, of which 50% then goes on to be aged in retired Pinot Noir, Tempranillo and Malbec barrels for ten months.
 Aromas are malt-forward, suggesting caramel sweet bread and cinnamon rolls.
 Sweetness is like brown sugar with heavier notes of maple syrup.
 Booze gives obvious fusel notes.

 The palate opens in a flood of sweet, caramelized barley with that classic Barleywine flavor.
 Hops rise with modest orange-citrus highlights.
 A big body of dark fruits touches on dried apricot, raisin, plum, and date.
 The barrel-aging has a drying effect with tart, vinous qualities reminiscent of cherries and tannins like red grape skin.
 A spicy quality hits, then hops re-emerge with herbal bitterness to help counterbalance the heavy sugar weight.
 Malts develop a mild roast with weak hints of chocolate.
 Final remarks give details of oak and caramel popcorn.
 The mouthfeel carries soft carbonation over a full, creamy body that ends a little dry and sticky.
 Sweetness stops just shy of cloying.
 Lingering bitterness does a great job at persistently masking the alcohol.